nice-rain/node-contact-form/README.md

 The config.js file contains settings related to your smtp server as well as default email body settings.
 Please make sure you change these in order for the application to work.

 ## Front-End
 The front end needs to make POST request to the url MYDOMAIN:8081/contact.
 You may change this to suit your server setup.
-I will commit a simple front-end in the near future.

-## Screenshots

-Coming Soon!

 ## Built With
 * HTML